lusalman/alx-system_engineering-devops/0x00-shell_basics/README.md

-Moves the file betty in temporary folder to my_first_directory in temporary folder
+Delete the directory my_first_directory that is in the /tmp directory